 Charlie's Rule #3: We are in the business of solving problems for our clients.
 Corollary: Creating problems for our clients creates business.

 Also Olive Branch in Book 0.
+It's not too surprising that she is Charlie's daughter.

 Light Novel: Whether by accident or design, the text updates are in this format.